nighcoder/emoji/README.md

 To install it system wide, run sudo make install.

 ### Usage
+There are several optional switches that change the program output.

+If no switch is present, the program expects an argument representing expression and returns the Unicode emoji character.

-    $ emoji command
+    $ emoji [-n] EXPRESSION

-Command is one or more emoji name.
-Names identify a basic emoji.
-Complex emojis can formed by chaining several names by using the reserved emojis + or :
+An expression is one or more emoji name, that identify a basic emoji, separated by the reserved characters + or :.
 + \+ will substitute to the ligature character U+200D to create a ZWJ sequence.
 + : will not substitute to any character, it is used to separate emoji names in a direct sequence.
 + $ can be add to the end of a emoji and it will force the text representation of the emoji, if the emoji has one.

+An _-i_ switch will make the program return the information about the passed emoji.

+An _-s_ switch will search the CLDR name and tags database for relevant emojis.

 ##### Example
 Basic emojis can be called directly by their names: